serdeliverance/blog/_posts/2022-03-16-two-years-using-scala.md

 A brief mention to `Scala 3`.
 It is the newest version of `Scala`, with brings a new syntax and tries to bring to the table the essentials of `Scala` (which is `Dott calculus`, because of that the compiler for `Scala 3` was named `Dotty`).

 I think the new version of `Scala 3` is great.
-It tries to empathise explicitness over mechanisms (for example, in the contextual abstractions).
+It tries to empathise explicitness over mechanisms (for example, in the `contextual abstractions`).
 Also, having optionally braces is great.

 This new version brings features to the `Type System` (such as `Union` and `Interception` types, `Match Types`, etc), and also new tools for metaprogramming (such as `inline`).
 It brings new tools for functional programming too (such as `Context Functions`).
-However, I think all of them will make the language more difficult, harder to understand and not beginner friendly.
+I think that all of these features make the language more interesting and funny to learn.
+However, I'm afraid of this could lead to lot of code, tools and documentation with examples harder to understand and not beginner friendly.
 I've seen that the `Scala` community tends to abuse of advanced mechanisms and uses it in a way that makes you feel that they are the norm, making the language sharp and innecesary complex.

 ## Next steps in my journey

-Because of the things that I've mentioned in the previous section, I'm thinking seriously in giving `Scala` a rest for a while and start studying other topics and then come back again to see how these new features were adopted (actually, It could be a great time to learn more about `Nodejs`, `Nestjs` and some `Clean Architecture` stuff).

-However, I'll keep doing katas in `Scala`.
-In the future, I think I'll focus on `Scala 3` (trying to choose the features that makes sense for writting code that is clean and easy to understand), `ZIO` and `Akka`.
+Nowadays, I feel very excited with `Typelevel` and `Scala 3` stuff.
+I'm scratching the surface of `Tagless Final` and I'm really enjoying all the `Typelevel` libraries around its ecosystem.
+Also, I feel very interesting in `Scala 3` new features, syntax and specific topics such as [Type Class Derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html).

 ## Conclusions